 ATMs & Credit Cards

 All major credit and debit cards are accepted in large shops.
-Visa (Plus and Electron), MasterCard and Cirrus are accepted at ATMs at HSBC, the Qatar National Bank and the Commercial Bank of Qatar, which also accepts American Express and Diners Club cards.
+Visa (Plus and Electron), MasterCard and Cirrus are accepted at ATMs of HSBC, the Qatar National Bank and the Commercial Bank of Qatar, which also accepts American Express and Diners Club cards.

 The currency of Qatar is the Qatari riyal (QR).
 One riyal is divided into 100 dirhams.
-Coins are worth 25 or 50 dirhams, and notes come in denominations of one, five, 10, 50, 100 and 500 riyals.
-The Qatari riyal is fully convertible.
+Coins are worth one, five, 10, 25 or 50 dirhams, and notes come in denominations of one, five, 10, 50, 100 and 500 riyals.

-The riyal is pegged to the US dollar.
-For current exchange rates see www.xe.com.
+For current exchange rates, see www.xe.com.

-Banks 7.30am to 1pm Sunday to Thursday.
+Banks 7.30am to 1pm Sunday to Thursday

-Restaurants 11.30am to 1.30pm and 5.30pm to midnight Saturday to Thursday, 5pm to midnight Friday.
+Restaurants 11.30am to 1.30pm and 5.30pm to midnight Saturday to Thursday, 5pm to midnight Friday

-Shopping centres 10am to 10pm Saturday to Thursday, 4pm to midnight Friday.
+Shopping centres 10am to 10pm Saturday to Thursday, 4pm to midnight Friday

-Shops 8.30am to 12.30pm and 4pm to 9pm Saturday to Thursday, 4.30pm to 9pm Friday.
+Shops 8.30am to 12.30pm and 4pm to 9pm Saturday to Thursday, 4.30pm to 9pm Friday

 Accession Day 27 June

-National Day 3 September
+National Day 18 December